Codust-SIR/Codust-Tutorial/docs/js/introduction-to-javascript-intro.md

 </html>
 ```

 Now all you need to do is open this file in Chrome.
 You can open up finder (or explorer for Windows) and double click on the file to open it in Chrome.
-Or if you’re using VS Code, you can use [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) Extension
+Or if you’re using VS Code, you can use [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) Extension.

 Once the page loads in Chrome, you should see the alert message pop up.
 In other words, the JavaScript executes automatically, there’s no need for you to take any action.